Mississippi

 Mississippi's legal landscape reflects its ongoing evolution from historical civil rights challenges toward modernization.
 The state has permissive gun laws, a newly established medical cannabis program, limited tenant protections, and a unique dual trial court system.
 Poverty, healthcare access, and education funding are dominant legal and policy issues.

-Mississippi's DUI threshold is 0.08% BAC.
-First offense carries up to $1,000 fine, possible 48 hours in jail, and 120-day license suspension.
-Third offense within 5 years is a felony with 1-5 years.
-Non-adjudication is available for first-time offenders who complete required programs.
+Mississippi DUI law forbids driving with a BAC of 0.08% or higher, or while impaired.
+First offense brings $250-$1,000 fine, up to 48 hours jail, and license suspension.
+Third offense within 5 years becomes a felony with 1-5 years prison.

 Enhanced Carry Permit and Permitless Carry